Zucchini Cutlets for Passover are deliciously crispy. They’re also easy to make, vegetarian, and dairy-free. Only 3 basic ingredients.

 Zucchinis contain vitamins and nutrients and are low in calories.

 There are over a dozen types of zucchini.
-I personally use the dark green zucchini (All Green Bush Zucchini) or the fatter, light green (Magda) zucchini.
-The dark green tend to be a bit bitter compared to the light green.
+I personally use the dark green zucchini (All Green Bush Zucchini) or the fatter, light green (Magda) zucchini, because the dark green zucchini tend to be slightly bitter compared to the light green.

 Zucchini Cutlets for Passover